Move Business Forward

 Highway access is our greatest transportation asset with same day access to all Eastern U.S. markets via three interstates.
 We’re just 45 minutes from two major international airports and home to the general aviation Mid-Carolina Regional Airport.
 For shipping, North Carolina Ports offers two excellent locations to go with the Port of Charleston in South Carolina.
 And if that was not enough, Rowan County is the center of a 3,200 mile East Coast rail network.

 Rowan County is also fortunate to have many large parcels of land with nearby interstate access at prices below most of the metro Charlotte region.

-And with a labor shed that is up to a third larger than our better known neighbors, including Charlotte, Greensboro, Raleigh or Greenville SC. we can deliver workers whose skills are sharpened by industry-focused educational programs at the local and community college level.
+And with a labor shed that is up to a third larger than our better-known neighbors, including Charlotte, Greensboro, Raleigh or Greenville, South Carolina, we can deliver workers whose skills are sharpened by industry-focused educational programs at the local and community college level.